Pyle's Massacre

-Pyle's Massacre (also known as Pyle's defeat, Pyle's hacking match or Battle of Haw River) was fought during the American Revolutionary War in present-day Alamance County, North Carolina on February 24, 1781.
-The battle was between Patriot troops attached to the Continental Army under Colonel Henry Lee III and Loyalist North Carolina militiamen commanded by John Pyle.
-Due to the unique uniform of his forces, the Loyalists mistakenly thought Lee's men were the British Legion, who were en route to reinforce Pyle.
-When Lee's men opened fire, they took Pyle's force totally by surprise.
+Pyle's Massacre (also known as Pyle's defeat, Pyle's hacking match or the Battle of Haw River) was an engagement fought in present-day Alamance County, North Carolina, on February 24, 1781, during the American Revolutionary War.
+The battle was fought between Patriot troops attached to the Continental Army under Colonel Henry Lee III and Loyalist North Carolina militiamen commanded by John Pyle.
+Due to the unique uniforms worn by Lee's men, the Loyalists mistakenly believed they were the British Legion, who were en route to reinforce Pyle.
+When Lee's men opened fire, they took Pyle's forces totally by surprise.
 This resulted in an extremely lopsided victory for Lee, and Pyle's command was scattered and routed.

 Background

-British commander Lord Cornwallis had been unable to catch Nathanael Greene's army (in what historians now call the "Race to the Dan"), who strategically retreated using a screening feint column under Col. Otho Williams, to Dix's Ferry (present day Danville, VA) allowing Greene to cross the Dan River at Irwin's (Turbeville, VA) and Boyd's Ferry (South Boston, VA) and out of North Carolina.
-Cornwallis, who had burned his baggage train at Ramsour's Mill (Lincolnton, NC), in chasing Greene completely exhausted his men, who were also starving in wet freezing weather with little forage from locals.
-All the boats for crossing the Dan River were taken by Greene (Colonel Henry Lee III in command of the rear guard cavalry was the last to cross approximately two hours before the British arrived) so that Cornwallis was stranded on the NC side of the river.
-Cornwallis made an exhausting trip South, establishing a headquarters to regroup and recover at Hillsborough, North Carolina, a colonial outpost city, on February 21, also to rally Loyalists to his side.
+British commander Lord Cornwallis had been unable to catch Nathanael Greene's army (in what historians now call the "Race to the Dan") as he strategically retreated to Dix's Ferry (present-day Danville, Virginia) using a screening feint column under Colonel Otho Williams, which allowed Greene to cross the Dan River at Irwin's (present-day Turbeville, Virginia) and Boyd's Ferry (present-day South Boston, Virginia) and out of North Carolina.
+Cornwallis, who had burned his baggage train at Ramsour's Mill near Lincolnton, North Carolina, had completely exhausted his men in pursuit of Greene, and the British forces were now starving in wet, freezing weather with little forage available.
+All the boats for crossing the Dan River were taken by Greene (Colonel Henry Lee III, in command of the rear guard cavalry, was the last to cross, approximately two hours before the British arrived) so that Cornwallis was stranded on the North Carolina side of the river.
+Cornwallis made an exhausting trip south, establishing a headquarters to regroup and recover at Hillsborough, North Carolina, a colonial outpost city, on February 21, where he also rallied Loyalists to his side.

-Dr. John Pyle (1723–1804) had moved to Chatham County in 1767.
-Noted for his loyalty to the King, he had assisted the Governor in the War of the Regulation, though he was not at the Battle of Alamance.
+Dr. John Pyle (1723–1804) had moved to Chatham County, North Carolina in 1767.
+Noted for his loyalty to the King, he had assisted the Governor in the War of the Regulation, though he was not at the Battle of Alamance in 1771.
 When Cornwallis appealed for Loyalist volunteers, Pyle gathered between 300 and 400 men.
 He requested Cornwallis provide his men with an escort, and Banastre Tarleton with his cavalry and a small force of infantry, a total of about 450 men, marched to lead Pyle to safety.